 Xcaret is the original “eco-archaeological park” in the Riviera Maya and the best way I can describe it is a Mexican Epcot.
 I only had a few hours, so I focused in on my invitation to their nighttime Xcaret Mexico Espectacular, a dinner show that tells the story of Mexico’s history and then showcases music, dance, and traditional clothing from different regions of Mexico.
 I expected a standard theme park performance, something haphazard and semi-interesting, but instead I was on the edge of my seat for the entire show.

 El Grito de Mexico, better known as Mexican Independence Day on September 16, is celebrated nationwide.
 Festivities for El Grito Isla Mujeres include a reenactment, music, dancing, food, and fireworks.

 An hour and a half outside of Oaxaca, Hierve el Agua is one of two petrified “waterfalls” in the world.
-Over thousands of years, calcium carbonate and other minerals from flowing springs built up and hardened, creating tall white rock formations that tower over the surrounding valley, similar to the way stalactites are formed in a cave.
+Over thousands of years, calcium carbonate and other minerals from flowing springs built up and hardened, creating tall white rock formations that tower over the surrounding valley.
 The real draw is the natural pools overlooking these cliffs that you can swim in, believed to have healing properties.

 This two day itinerary to San Cristobal de las Casas will help you plan and organize what to do in San Cristobal Mexico (plus restaurant and hotel recommendations!).
 This beautiful colonial city in Chiapas is the perfect place to explore, relax, and enjoy a few day trips within the region.